zkms-alzeidi/food_delivery_app-/README.md

 # food_delivery
-I am going to develop my largest App.
+I am going to develop a largest App.
 It is a delivery app.

 # Overview
 This app is used for delivery food.
 I dont work daily but i am still working.
 So you can follow me.